Kams7/Space-shooting-Game/README.md

 This is a 2 player space shooting game made in my free time by seeing a tutorial ofcourse :)

+But tbh the game is simple and nice.
+Kills time well.

 To play this game follow the below steps:

 1. Clone this repo </br>